JPMorgan kicks off earnings season with bad news - KESQ

 Analysts expected earnings of $2.69 per share, according to Refinitiv.

-CEO Jamie Dimon warned of serious risk for the US economy ahead in his uncharacteristically brief remarks.
+CEO Jamie Dimon warned of serious risks for the US economy ahead in his uncharacteristically brief remarks.

 “We remain optimistic on the economy, at least for the short term — consumer and business balance sheets as well as consumer spending remain at healthy levels — but see significant geopolitical and economic challenges ahead” he said.